ayortanli/kafka-with-springboot/README.md

 ```bash
 > ./bin/kafka-server-start.sh ./config/server.properties
 ```
-- Create a test topic to use with the application.
-```bash
-> ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic kafkaTestTopic
-```

 (Windows users can use bash scripts under ./bin/windows folder)

 ### 2. Application Configuration Notes
-- For each example, Spring Boot's CommandLineRunner interface is implemented.
+- For each example, just activate related commented lines in *Application.java*.
-*"CommandLineRunnner interface used to indicate that a bean should run when it is contained within a SpringApplication.
-Multiple CommandLineRunner beans can be defined within the same application context."*  All examples are configured to run simultaneously.
-In order to see output of a specific example more clear, disable the bean annotation of runner methods of other examples.
 - Spring boot can inject properties from YAML files by default when they are defined in resource/application.yml.
 Properties like Kafka initial lookup server address, topic names, and etc. are defined there.
 - KafkaProducerConfig and KafkaConsumerConfig classes contains base configurations for Kafka.
+- There is also a dummy rest controller, if you wish to play Kafka in rest calls.

 ### 3. Simple Kafka Messaging Example
+First Create a test topic to use with the example.
+```bash
+> ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic kafkaTestTopic
+```

 In the simplemessage package, a message consume/produce example is implemented.
 In SimpleKafkaMessaging class, we send 100 consecutive messages to Kafka with our producer.
 Then these messages are consumed by our consumer which subscribes to Kafka server during initialization.
 Producer and Consumer classes are given below.
 ```java
 public class SimpleKafkaMessageProducer {